-The system consists of an Azure web application and a mobile app client (Android, iOS, and UWP supported).
-Data stored locally on mobile devices are encrypted per HIPAA requirements.
-The system uses and supports FHIR, an international standard for storing and exchanging data between medical facilities.
+The system consists of an Azure web application and a mobile app client (Android, iOS and UWP supported).
+Data stored locally on mobile devices are encrypted as per HIPAA requirements.
+The system uses and supports FHIR - an international standard for storing and exchanging data between medical facilities.

 The application features the following high-level modules:

-- User management (federated login, multi-factor authentication, phone passcode; managing user profiles);
+- User management (including federated login, multi-factor authentication, phone passcode; managing user profiles);

 - Educational resources (Azure access and sync with local database);